Amisha-Nagar/assessment_new/module7/README.md

 **Challenges I faced and how they were resolved:**
 - I was not unable Vue components into my project, as this was challenging.
 However, I ensured v-model was included, and for placeholders, I used native HTML attribute for placeholder.
 - For the alert, the inputted elements were initially appearing as one long line or string, so I learned that adding \n introduced line breaks.
+However the \n only works for the alert on Chrome Browser and not on Edge or Firefox.